 What the Statistics Say

-The NHTSA’s National Center for Statistics and Analysis is one of the most reliable sources of truck accident data.
+The NHTSA’s is one of the most reliable sources of truck accident data.
 Their latest data comes from the year 2020, covering over 150,000 accidents that occurred across the United States.
 One section of data focuses specifically on what type of roadway accidents occur on, land use, and work zones.

 In 2020, 45% of all fatal crashes took place in urban areas.
 This means that 55% of fatal collisions occurred in rural areas.
 This may come as a surprise to many—rural areas have far fewer cars than urban areas, so you might think the risk of a fatal accident might be lower.

 Thehas also conducted research on this topic.
 Their research found that 54% of all fatal crashes are in rural areas and over 25% are on interstate highways.
 This backs up the numbers put forth by the NHTSA.

 Factors Affecting Rural and Urban Collisions

 There are fewer people in rural areas, not to mention less traffic—so why are so many fatal truck accidents in rural settings?
 A number of factors contribute to this.
 To start, people often become complacent when driving in rural areas.